 Sights on the trip

 Part of the Hardangerfjord between Kvam, Jondal, Granvin and Ullensvang.
 The fjord is 30 km long, and over 800 metres deep in some places.
-The characteristic mountain of Samlen (686 metres above sea level) marks the divide between the outer and inner parts of Samlafjord and offers photo-friendly views both into and out of Hardangerfjord.
+The characteristic mountain of Samlen (686 metres) marks the divide between the outer and inner parts of Samlafjord and offers some very photo-friendly views both into and out of Hardangerfjord.

-The small rural community of Herand is situated in the municipality of Jondal, the gateway to Folgefonna National Park.
-Herand has been voted Norway's finest rural community, with its well-preserved cultural landscape and beautiful location.
+The small rural community of Herand is located in the municipality of Jondal, the gateway to Folgefonna National Park.
+Herand has been voted Norway's most beautiful rural community, with its well-preserved cultural landscape and beautiful location.
 Here, you can experience authentic Norwegian cultural history with old farmyards, marketplaces, Bronze Age carvings, a boat-building museum and local flavours.

 Facilities on the boat